-After experiencing the first big Christchurch earthquake in September 2010 and then spending the day clearing away our broken chimneys, we decided then and there to use our expertise to develop safe, secure and stunning replacement chimneys for home owners in New Zealand.
+After experiencing the first big Christchurch earthquake in September 2010 and then spending the day clearing away our broken chimneys, we decided then and there to use our expertise to develop safe, secure and stunning replacement Replica Chimneys for home owners in New Zealand.

 So, inspired from a desire to make buildings safer, we aim to help kiwis maintain the beauty of NZ heritage and architecture through innovation, technology and design.

 Building solutions that meet the rigours of modern building codes require innovation - a passing of the mantle.

 Using the expertise of a team of innovative individuals including composite specialists, roofers, builders, traditional old chimney builders, visual effects experts from the Lord of the Rings trilogy, engineers, resin chemists and honest business people – we have created a new way of doing things.

 Setting a benchmark for building, architecture, service and design.
 We work to help you achieve your vision for your home or building.

-Our unique fibreglass model is embraced by insurance companies, architects and heritage teams alike.
+Red Mantle has developed a patented system for building lightweight, replica chimneys.
+Our unique fibreglass and brick slip construction system is embraced by insurance companies, architects and heritage teams alike.
+The same technology can be applied to any type of architectural detail or construction cladding.
 Our quality, lightweight building solutions are ideal for restorations, renovations, new builds and earthquake repairs.

 Meet the Team